Peter Thiel: PayPal

+Thiel provided the initial $100,000 for Fieldlink in 1998.
+In February 1999, they raised $500,000 largely from friends and family ($35,000 was from Thiel's parents).
+By middle 1999, they raised $4.5 million, with Nokia Ventures contributing $3 million.

 With Confinity, Thiel realized they could develop software to bridge a gap in making online payments.
 Although the use of credit cards and expanding automated teller machine networks provided consumers with more payment options, not all merchants had the necessary hardware to accept credit cards.
 Thus, consumers had to pay with exact cash or check.
 Thiel wanted to create a type of digital wallet for consumer convenience and security by encrypting data on digital devices, and in 1999 Confinity launched PayPal.

 PayPal promised to open up new possibilities for handling money.
 Thiel viewed PayPal's mission as liberating people from the erosion of the value of their currencies due to inflation.
 (Note: Peter Thiel: "Everyone in the world needs money – to get paid, to trade, to live.
 Paper money is an ancient technology and an inconvenient means of payment.
 You can run out of it.
 It wears out.
 It can get lost or stolen.
 In the twenty-first century, people need a form of money that's more convenient and secure, something that can be accessed from anywhere with a PDA or an Internet connection.
 Of course, what we're calling 'convenient' for American users will be revolutionary for the developing world.
 Many of these countries' governments play fast and loose with their currencies.
 They use inflation and sometimes wholesale currency devaluations, like we saw in Russia and several Southeast Asian countries last year, to take wealth away from their citizens.
 Most of the ordinary people there never have an opportunity to open an offshore account or to get their hands on more than a few bills of a stable currency like U.S. dollars.
 Eventually PayPal will be able to change this.
 In the future, when we make our service available outside the U.S. and as Internet penetration continues to expand to all economic tiers of people, PayPal will give citizens worldwide more direct control over their currencies than they ever had before.
 It will be nearly impossible for corrupt governments to steal wealth from their people through their old means because if they try the people will switch to dollars or Pounds or Yen, in effect dumping the worthless local currency for something more secure.")